VowpalWabbit/coba/examples/templates/README.md

+# Templates

 This directory contains two examples of environment template files.

 Environment templates are a great way to share experiments with other researchers.

-These files can be loaded via Environments.from_template("short_experiment.json").
+Template files can be loaded via a call such as Environments.from_template("short.json").